 Madrid – Spain

-Apart from being the capital of Spain, I have always known Madrid for being the headquarters of World Tourism Organization.
+Apart from being the capital of Spain, I have always known Madrid for being the headquarters of the World Tourism Organization.
 What excites me about Madrid is the fact that its streets are full of sculptures.

 Plazas of Puerta Del Sol stand for the ceremony of the eating of 12 grapes to bring in the new year here next to the clock tower.
 Who would not want to visit Plaza Mayor for the world-famous bullfights of Spain and Madrid?
 A guided tour of the Royal Palace that is still the official residence of Spain’s royal family is a must-see for any history enthusiast like me.
-Then, there is museum triangle the various parks to stroll around.
+Then, there is a museum triangle the various parks to stroll around.

 “No one goes to bed in Madrid until they have killed the night,” said Hemingway about this city.
 So, you have to explore its nightlife and find it out for yourself what is it that keeps the city awake through the night.
 For the football fans, there is a mandatory tour to the Santiago Bernabéu Stadium or the Real Madrid headquarters.